-The Board of Directors currently consists of seven members.
+The Board of Directors currently consists of eight members.
 All of the directors currently serving on the Board of Directors have been nominated by the Governance and Nominating Committee of the Board of Directors to stand for re-election at the Annual Meeting of Stockholders for one-year terms.
 The Board of Directors unanimously approved these nominations.
-Each nominee elected will hold office until the Annual Meeting of Stockholders to be held in 2019 and until a successor has been duly elected and qualified unless, prior to such meeting a director shall resign, or his or her directorship shall become vacant due to his or her death, resignation or removal.
-All nominees were elected at the Annual Meeting of Stockholders held in 2017.
+Each nominee elected will hold office until the Annual Meeting of Stockholders to be held in 2020 and until a successor has been duly elected and qualified unless, prior to such meeting a director shall resign, or his or her directorship shall become vacant due to his or her death, resignation or removal.
+All nominees were elected at the Annual Meeting of Stockholders held in 2018, other than Darrell S. Freeman, Sr., who was appointed as a director on August 1, 2018, and Kevin C. Clark.
+Mr. Clark replaced William J. Grubbs as President, Chief Executive Officer and Director, upon Mr. Grubbs' retirement, effective January 15, 2019.

 Each nominee has agreed to serve, if elected, and management has no reason to believe that they will be unavailable to serve.
 If any of the nominees should be unavailable for election, the proxies will be voted for the election of such other person as may be recommended by the Board of Directors in place of such nominee.
 Shares properly voted will be voted FOR the nominees unless the stockholder indicates on the proxy that authority to vote the shares is withheld for one or more or for all of the nominees listed.
-A proxy cannot be voted for a greater number of persons than the seven nominees named below.
+A proxy cannot be voted for a greater number of persons than the eight nominees named below.
 Directors are elected by a majority of the votes cast in an uncontested election.
 Votes withheld, abstentions and broker non-votes will not have any effect on the outcome of voting with respect to the election of directors unless no affirmative votes are received for a nominee.
-The following seven individuals have been nominated for election at the Annual Meeting of Stockholders for a one-year term ending upon the 2019 Annual Meeting of Stockholders:
+The following eight individuals have been nominated for election at the Annual Meeting of Stockholders for a one-year term ending upon the 2020 Annual Meeting of Stockholders:

 Name Age Position

-William J. Grubbs 60 President, Chief Executive Officer and Director
+Kevin C. Clark 58 President, Chief Executive Officer and Director

-W. Larry Cash 69 Director
+W. Larry Cash 70 Director

-Thomas C. Dircks 60 Chairman of the Board and Director
+Thomas C. Dircks 61 Chairman of the Board and Director

-Gale Fitzgerald 67 Director
+Gale Fitzgerald 68 Director

+Darrell S. Freeman, Sr. 54 Director

-Richard M. Mastaler 72 Director
+Richard M. Mastaler 73 Director

-Mark Perlberg 62 Director
+Mark Perlberg 63 Director

 Joseph A. Trunfio, Ph.D.
-71 Director
+72 Director